 Located along the Slea Head drive, you can see the Great Blasket out over the ocean.
 Within the centre, discover the story of the islands and the people that called them home.

 FAQs About the Blasket Islands

-We’ve had a lot of questions over the years asking about everything from where to get the Blasket Islands Ferry from to whether or not the Great Blasket Island is worth visiting.
+We’ve had a lot of questions over the years asking about everything from where to get the Blasket Islands Ferry to whether or not the Great Blasket Island is worth visiting.

 In the section below, we’ve popped in the most FAQs that we’ve received.
 If you have a question that we haven’t tackled, ask away in the comments section below.

 You can stay on the Great Blasket Island, but typically only over the summer months.
 There are 4 self-catering cottages that have been lovingly restored, but you can also wild camp.

 What is there to do on Blasket Island?